Thermal conductivity and resistivity: Temperature

 The effect of temperature on thermal conductivity is different for metals and nonmetals.
 In metals, heat conductivity is primarily due to free electrons.
 Following the Wiedemann–Franz law, thermal conductivity of metals is approximately proportional to the absolute temperature (in kelvins) times electrical conductivity.
+The proportionality constant is known as the Lorenz number.
+Its value for a gas of non-interacting electrons (typical carriers in good metallic conductors) is 2.44×10^{−8} W·Ω·K^{−2}.
 In pure metals the electrical conductivity decreases with increasing temperature and thus the product of the two, the thermal conductivity, stays approximately constant.
 However, as temperatures approach absolute zero, the thermal conductivity decreases sharply.
 In alloys the change in electrical conductivity is usually smaller and thus thermal conductivity increases with temperature, often proportionally to temperature.
 Many pure metals have a peak thermal conductivity between 2 K and 10 K.

 On the other hand, heat conductivity in nonmetals is mainly due to lattice vibrations (phonons).
 Except for high-quality crystals at low temperatures, the phonon mean free path is not reduced significantly at higher temperatures.
 Thus, the thermal conductivity of nonmetals is approximately constant at high temperatures.
 At low temperatures well below the Debye temperature, thermal conductivity decreases, as does the heat capacity, due to carrier scattering from defects.